PabloMK7/libcwav/README.md

 # libcwav
 A library for playing **(b)cwav** files on the **3DS**.

+**NOTE:** Still in early development, expect many bugs and possible breakign changes until this notice is removed!

 # Description
 The goal of this library is to provide an interface for playing **(b)cwav** files in 3ds homebrew sofware.
 The way it is designed allows to play these files in non-application environments, such as *3GX game plugins* or *applets*, as it provides support for the **CSND** system service.